Xenoveritas/jsvsynth/README.md

 the third party software.
 Since there are four separate repositories you need to grab to get everything up and running under Windows, and since the `third_party.bat` file keeps everything to the same versions as the original code, you should probably stick with using that.
-However, You can also manually grab V8 into the "v8" directory by running the following command:
+However, you can also manually grab V8 into the "v8" directory by running the following command:

     svn checkout http://v8.googlecode.com/svn/trunk v8